DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 Pure white smoke enveloped the corridor.
 It was smoke grenade.
-Kay threw it in order to obstruct demon that was casting magic.
+Kai threw it in order to obstruct demon that was casting magic.

 "**Tch, what is it...!?**"